To get ahead you have to stay informed.

 Certificate accounts tend to earn at a lower rate than other types of market investments, such as stocks, bonds, and mutual funds, but savings accounts usually pay interest at even lower rates than certificates.

-In contrast to certificate accounts, which have minimum deposits that can be as low as $500, but may also be $1000 or more, you can start a savings account with far less money up front, if anything at all.
+In contrast to certificate accounts, which usually require minimum deposits of $500 or $1,000, you can start a savings account with far less money up front, if anything at all.

 High-Yield Savings Accounts